DerGuru/The-Resonant/New Chapters/01 - Part1/P1-11_Digital_Ghosts.md

 ﻿## Part 1 - Lost and Found | Ch.
-11 - Mirror.Vox doesn't exist
+11 - Found, or found by?

 Jason had never been good at forums.
-Instead he had been a lurker on the forums for years.
+Instead he had been a lurker for years.
 It was easier that way.
 Safer.
 You could read, learn, absorb without risking looking foolish or attracting attention.

 But tonight, staring at his screen with RAE's presence a quiet hum in his awareness, he decided to break that pattern.